jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 ### 227 Assignee must keep proper accounting records
 (1) Every Assignee must—
-  (a) keep proper accounting records for each bankruptcy, in the prescribed form; and (b) verify those records by statutory declaration, when required by the Court.
+  (a) keep proper accounting records for each bankruptcy, in the prescribed form; and (b) verify those records by statutory declaration, when required by the court.
 (2) A creditor or any person who has an interest may inspect the Assignee's accounting records for a particular bankruptcy.

 ### 228 Assignee's final statement of receipts and payments